 The Final Agreement: If you reach a settlement, the Memorandum of Understanding (MOU) you sign, and the subsequent legally binding contract are specifically an exception to the confidentiality rule.
 The entire purpose of these documents is to be enforceable and used in court if one party breaches the agreement.

 Threats of Violence or Criminal Activity: Confidentiality is not a shield for illegal acts.
-If a party makes a threat of serious bodily harm or discusses a crime, the mediator may be obligated by law to report it.
+If a party makes a threat of serious bodily harm or discusses a crime, a mediator may report it.

-Abuse or Neglect: In cases involving child custody or family disputes, mediators are often "mandated reporters" and must disclose credible allegations of child abuse, neglect, or harm to a vulnerable adult.
+Abuse or Neglect: In cases involving child custody or family disputes, mediators might disclose credible allegations of child abuse, neglect, or harm to a vulnerable adult.

 To Prove a Breach of a Legal Duty: In rare circumstances, confidentiality may be pierced to address a claim against the mediator or the mediation program, such as allegations of fraud or coercion during the process.